 - purchase them (the purpose of this guide)

-- earn them through hotel stays, car rental or the AAdvantage online shopping mall for purchases from US retailers
+- earn them through hotel stays or car rental

 - spend with an American Express Membership Rewards card

 Starwood Preferred Guest is also a points transfer partner, and they also run promotions for discount or bonus points a couple of times per year, which may also be worth taking advantage of.